trioderegion/dnd5e-helpers/README.md

 - Triggers on a reduction of >50% of a token/actor's health.
 - Configurable Great Wound table to draw from.
 - This will ask for a Great Wound Roll, and will prompt the owner of the token to make a Con Save then roll on the table

-### Minimum Roll Dice Modifier

-- New die roll modifier added: `mr` (minimum roll)
-  - Example: `1d6mr2` will replace any rolls less than 2 with 2s, `1d2mr10` will replace any rolls less than 10 with 10!
-  - Spell and Cantrip scaling works as expected. `1d6mr2` in the scaling field will ensure upcasting of Burning Hands will replace 1s with 2s.
-Cantrip scaling can be left blank in most cases (as per stock dnd5e operation) as the first damage field of the cantrip will be used as the scaling formula.
-  - Note: There is no toggle option for this functionality.

 ## Debug Setting